we-mak/w-design/src/components/layout/Provider/README.md

 Theme provider is based on [styled-components](https://www.styled-components.com/) and making theme with [styled-system](http://jxnblk.com/styled-system/)

-Provider reset styles is used normalize.css at v8.0.0
+[Normalize css is added](https://necolas.github.io/normalize.css/), `Provider` reset styles is used normalize.css at v8.0.0.

 ```js
 <Provider>